Janisroz/sweet-croi/README.md

 ![An image of the form section of the website consisting of the form and an image of some macarons](docs/images/quote-form.jpg)

+### 404 Page

+- This page was implemented to ensure that if a user follows a broken link they will easily be able to navigate back to their required page without using browsers back button

 ## Existing Features

 - Responsive design